neok/oioi-documentation/docs/calls/user_add_payment.rst

         then token is used for authentication instead of a password.

 payment-type
-    The type of payment that shall be added (of type string).
+    The type of payment that shall be added (string).

     Can be one of (directEbanking = Sofortueberweisung):

     * ``"paypal"``